 Membership in IRMA supports achievement of IRMA’s vision and mission, as members are required to take concrete actions to advance responsible mining.
 For example, mining sector members must start the audit process at least at one mine site within a year of joining IRMA, and purchasing members agree to encourage mining companies to engage in IRMA through third-party assessment of their mine sites.

 IRMA leaders recognize that in the past there may not have been incentive for mines to go beyond host country laws, and that some mines may currently have unique circumstances that pose particular challenges to implementing certain best practices.
 Rather than only rewarding the small group of mines that are already achieving best practices, IRMA leaders have developed a system to also recognize lower tiers of achievement in hopes that more mines will come into the IRMA system and gain some market benefits, while continuing to make progress toward meeting IRMA’s comprehensive set best of practices over time.
 The decision to give each mine a score—rather than taking a pass-fail approach—was deliberate, as a score allows a mine to demonstrate achievement, as well as show improvement over time.
-For more information, go to Certification.
+For more information, go to Assessment.

 Our global standard, developed over ten years and in consultation with more than 100 companies and organizations, covers all mined materials, except for energy fuels, for all sizes of industrial mines and in all parts of the world.